 Opening new media sessions proceeds just like standard Fast Connect, except that either party may invoke EFC at any time to propose new media sessions by sending a message (e.g., FACILITY) containing a proposal fastStart element with one or more OLCs for one or more sessionIDs, along with a genericData element indicating "EFC Proposal".
 As for standard Fast Connect, multiple OLCs with the same sessionID are considered to be alternative proposals for a single media stream.
 The other party may reply with a fastStart element containing OLCs for the accepted channels and sessions.
 A slave party will supply a non-zero sessionID for any media channels it proposes.
 Parties may use EFC to propose and open any number of sessions.
 Session IDs may take any valid value and need not be limited to the "well-known" values of 1, 2, or 3.

+For each logical channel, the EFC proposal establishes the orientation of the forward and reverse logical channels: the forward logical channel carries media from the proposer to the acceptor, and the reverse logical channel carries media from the acceptor to the proposer; the order is not determined from the direction of the call as a whole.

 As in standard Fast Connect, once a proposed alternative is selected by another party, the issuing endpoint may suspend any reception of media on the other alternatives.
 Nevertheless, it shall be prepared for the other party to replace the initially-selected alternative with another (see 4.7, below).

 EFC proposals remain available until cancelled (via a proposal Null-OLC, see 4.5.1, below), or EFC is disabled or refused.
 If EFC is refused (CONNECT received without any acceptance of EFC), all unaccepted EFC proposals are cancelled, as for normal Fast Connect.